-Four output files are generated by paradensum: paradensum.out, <name>.dens, <name>.qvib., and Windows_info.txt.
+files generated by Four output are paradensum: paradensum.out, <name>.dens, <name>.gvib., and Windows info.txt.
 The file paradensum.out is a standard output file, which summarizes all input and output.
 The file <name>.dens, which takes a chemical species name as part of the file name, gives sums and densities of states, formatted as double arrays; it can be used as input for the MultiWell master equation code.
 By using this input file, master equation calculations can be carried out with densities of states computed by including the fully-coupled vibrations.
-The file <name>.qvib is formatted as a supplementary input file for program Thermo; it tabulates the partition function and other thermodynamic properties of the coupled vibrational modes at a set of fixed temperatures from 1 K to >3000 K. Thermo can utilize these partition functions to compute thermodynamics data (from statistical mechanics formulae) and canonical rate constants (from statistical rate theory).
-See Section 6.1.2 of this User Manual for a description of how the <name>.qvib file is used by Thermo.
-The file Windows_info.txt contains details about windows division, i.e. the total number of energy grains, the number of energy grains in each window after the overlap has been added, and the low and high energy boundaries of each window.
+The file <name>.gvib is formatted as a supplementary input file for program Thermo; it tabulates the partition function and other thermodynamic properties of the coupled vibrational modes at a set of fixed temperatures from 1 K to >3000 K. Thermo can utilize these partition functions to compute thermodynamics data (from statistical mechanics formulae) and canonical rate constants (from statistical rate theory).
+See Section 6.1.2 of this User Manual for a description of how the <name>.gvib file is used by Thermo.
+The file Windows info.txt contains details about windows division, i.e. the total number of energy grains, the number of energy grains in each window after the overlap has been added, and the low and high energy boundaries of each window.